 Additional eligibility criteria for Young Professionals

-- You must have a valid employment offer in a NOC 0, A, or B job.
-If you have a post-secondary education credential, a NOC C job offer may also be accepted.
+- You must have a valid employment offer in a NOC TEER 0, 1, 2, or 3 (previously skill type 0 or skill level A or B) job.
+If you have a post-secondary education credential, a NOC TEER 4 (previously skill level C) job offer may also be accepted.

 - Your job offer must be for paid work and meet or exceed the province’s minimum wage requirements.